 Anita Ho, PhD, MPH

 Anita Ho, PhD, MPH, is a bioethicist and health services researcher with unique combined academic training and experience in philosophy, clinical/organizational ethics, public health, and business.
 She is also a classically trained pianist, with a master’s degree in piano performance.
 Anita is currently an Associate Professor at the UCSF Bioethics Program and a Clinical Associate Professor at the Centre for Applied Ethics at the University of British Columbia.
-She is also the Regional Director of Ethics (Northern California) for Providence.
+She is also the Senior Director of Ethics (Northern California) for Providence St. Joseph Health.
 Between 2014 and 2017, Anita was Associate Professor and the Director of Undergraduate Ethics Education at the Centre for Biomedical Ethics at the National University of Singapore School of Medicine.